FAQs

 Where can I find further information about Travel and Accommodation in Alice Springs?

-Click here for further information on accommodation and visiting central Australia.
+Click here for further information on accommodation and visiting Central Australia.

 Do I have to stay In the recommended accommodation?